dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

 All DbFunction mappings are considered to be mapped to user defined functions.
-Hence empty string value would put the function inside default schema for the model.
-It can be default schema configured explicitly via fluent API `modelBuilder.HasDefaultSchema()` or `dbo`.
+Hence empty string value would put the function inside the default schema for the model.
+Which could be the schema configured explicitly via fluent API `modelBuilder.HasDefaultSchema()` or `dbo` otherwise.

 **Why**

-Earlier schema being empty was a way to treat that function is built-in but that logic is only applicable for SqlServer where built-in function does not belong to any schema.
+Previously schema being empty was a way to treat that function is built-in but that logic is only applicable for SqlServer where built-in functions do not belong to any schema.

 **Mitigations**

-Configure DbFunction's translation manually to map it to built-in function.
+Configure DbFunction's translation manually to map it to a built-in function.

 ```C#
 modelBuilder